 The Story of ZipperOn

-Testing ZipperOn in Long-Term-Care homes yielded results that were staggering!
+Testing ZipperOn yielded amazing results.
 ZipperOn, was solving a problem.

-For those struggling with dementia and behavioural challenges, wearing ZipperOn allowed wearers to sleep longer without disruption at night.
-One wearer who suffered from a severe infection (sepsis) due to tampering in his incontinence product was soon infection free because of ZipperOn.
+For those struggling with dementia and compulsive challenges, wearing ZipperOn encourages wearers to sleep longer in comfort and without disruption.
+One wearer, suffering from a severe long-standing infection (sepsis) due to tampering and smearing from accessing his incontinence product was soon infection free because of ZipperOn.

 Ruth Naismith, RN